HampanHamp/HampanHamp/Hamp.md

    <br> My legend’s still real, even if the way I got it isn’t – at least in my own twisted, "authorized" opinion.
    <br> And honestly, that legacy?
 That’s what matters. ███.

-5. **██████dsskolan Legend (late 2023 to present)** • *Self-proclaimed Title*
-   The second "Legend" title, slightly newer and more jaded.
-   Means nothing to anyone but me.
-   But I get to say it, so it counts, right?
-   Legends are made, not born.
-   At least, in my head. ███.
-6. **Hampan Hamp (2016 to present)** • *Ceremonial Self-proclaimed Title*
-   Ah, and here we are.
-Hampan Hamp.
-It’s not quite as glamorous as it sounds, because let’s face it, the title is entirely self-bestowed.
-But if there’s one thing I’ve learned, it’s that *someone* needs to give me the credit I deserve, and why not be that someone?
-So, for all intents and purposes, consider this my very ceremonial, grandiose title—given to myself, by myself.
-No one else has ever called me that, and that’s the way I like it.
-I won’t dox myself.
-If you’re curious, good luck.

-7. **Co-Founder of Halux Galaxy (2013 to present)** • *Founder of a fictional world*
-   And, just in case you thought things couldn’t get more ridiculous, here we are.
-Halux Galaxy—a place that exists only in my mind (and maybe a few hastily written notes).
-I co-founded this fictional world, or at least I tell myself I did.
-Maybe one day it’ll be something bigger than a pipe dream.
-Or maybe it won’t.
-But it sounds cool, so I’ll claim it, because why the hell not? ███.
-But again, don’t bother me with specifics.
-I won’t dox myself.

----

 **The Explanation:**

 I won’t dox myself.
 I won’t subject myself to the cringy reality of revealing more about my less-than-glamorous educational past.
 The names are censored for a reason—because frankly, I’m too paranoid to let them slip, and also, I don’t think anyone really cares where I went.